 As at 31 March 2022, all market-facing derivative flows are executed against the Sterling Overnight Index Average (SONIA).
 The focus for 2022 is ongoing management of the small business lending tough legacy and USD cohort.
-Business as usual processes have been implemented to ensure continued effort to move customers off synthetic LIBOR to ARRs throughout 2022.
+Processes have been implemented to ensure continued effort to move customers off synthetic LIBOR to ARRs throughout 2022.